wp-plugins/betteroptin/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.2.2 =
+The errors preventing from deactivating the plugin are now fixed and a couple of neat details have been added to the plugin features.

 = 1.2.1 =
 It's now even easier to retrieve the leads collected by BetterOptin from the WordPress database.